ideascube/ideascube/docs/install.md

 # Installation

-**Here are instructions to run a production environment**, i.e. tasks to deploy, run and use an ideastube server.
+**Here are instructions to run a production environment**, i.e. tasks to deploy, run and use an ideascube server.

 **If you want to setup a development environment**, as an example in order to contribute to the project, please see [Contributor guide](contributing.md).